ClaytonJaksha/lab5/README.md

 int8 packetIndex = 0;
 unsigned char packet_index=FALSE;
 ```
+The only part of the rest of the code that changed for A functionality was part of the main loop, so I will go into more detail describing what goes in within there.
+We first initialize the nokia display, clear it, and get ready to get started on the rest of our loop.
 ```
 void main(void) {
 initMSP430(); // Setup MSP to process IR and buttons